sp-mujuni/NeuroSim/README.md

 # 🧠 Real-Time Memory Interaction and Visualization

-MemLog implements a simulated memory management system backed by an SQLite database.
+NeuroSim implements a simulated memory management system backed by an SQLite database.
 It allows users to store and retrieve "memories" (text entries for now), while visualizing in real-time the memory retention, access frequency, and age distribution using `matplotlib`.

 ## 🚀 Features